qtzar/auth0-spring-security-mvc/README.md

 `auth0.base64EncodedSecret` - This is a boolean value indicating whether the Secret used to verify the JWT is base64 encoded.
 Default is `true`

-`auth0.authorityStrategy` - This indicates whether authorization `claims` against the Principal shall be `GROUPS`, `ROLES` or `SCOPE` based.
-Default is `ROLES`
+`auth0.authorityStrategy` - This is the authority strategy being used - can be either ROLES, GROUPS, or SCOPE.
+Custom RULES configurable via dashboard may apply

-`auth0.servletFilterEnabled` - This is a boolean value that switches having an authentication filter enabled.
-Should be `false`
+ROLES or GROUPS claim on the ID Token whose values are the scope values representing the permissions granted.

 `auth0.defaultAuth0WebSecurityEnabled` - This is a boolean value that switches having the default config enabled.
-Should be `false`
+Should be `false` unless (rare situation) you want to disable the default Auth0Config altogether - for example completely replace it with your own configuration in entirety.

 The default JWT Signing Algorithm is `HS256`.
 This is HMAC SHA256, a symmetric crypographic algorithm (HMAC), that uses the `clientSecret` to verify a signed JWT token.
 However, if you wish to configure this library to use an alternate cryptographic algorithm then use the two